carloscasalar/optaplannerhellotest/README.md

 * Sets the single PlanningVariable to 5
 * Gives you a place to experiment with the drools file
-* Gives you a place to start your own project without a UI or database
+* Gives you a place to start your own project without someone else's UI or database

 ### Requirements ###